ADHD Screening

 Validity

-- Part A demonstrates excellent sensitivity and moderate specificity for ADHD screening
+- Part A demonstrates moderate sensitivity and excellent specificity for ADHD screening

 - Strong convergent validity with clinician-administered ADHD assessments